HockeyJustin/UkAccidentStatistics/README.md

 Here are the sort of stats gained for a commute along the A3 (roughly Waterlooville to Hindhead).

-- Commuting between 7-9 AM, there is a 4.74% chance of an accident!
+- Commuting between 7-9 AM, there is a 4.74% chance of an accident.
 - Commuting between 4-6 PM, there is a 3.16% chance of an accident.
 - The most likely day for an accident is Thursay.
 - The most likely day for an accident during commuter hours is Friday.

-- Commuting between 7-9 AM in Autumn, there is a 7.69% chance of an accident!
+- Commuting between 7-9 AM in Autumn, there is a 7.69% chance of an accident.
-- Commuting between 7-9 AM in Winter, there is a 6.45% chance of an accident (there are more accidents outside commuter hours in winter)!
+- Commuting between 7-9 AM in Winter, there is a 6.45% chance of an accident (winter has more accidents, but most of those are outside commuter hours.)
 - 20.37% of accidents are in adverse conditions.
 - Most impacts are to the front of the car.